 HubSpot cons:

 HubSpot is a big name in the CRM world.
 It's an all-in-one with features spanning sales, marketing, customer service, operations, and B2B commerce.
-But what sets it apart from other options on this list is that you can build your business website and manage your content marketing workflows in the CMS Hub.
+But what sets it apart is how you can build your business website—with or without AI—and manage your content marketing workflows in the CMS Hub.

 Once you add all the information to your main website pages, you can head over to the blog section.
 Here, you can start writing content that matches your main keywords, so prospects can find you in online searches.
 It's a good opportunity to talk in-depth about your business and how you solve your customer's problems, creating a relationship with your audience based on transparency and trust.
 And if you hate writing first drafts, you can generate one with AI and edit it from there.